sribna/licensee/docs/CodeProtection.md

           }
     }

-In this case, each time the `FrontController` class is instantiated, the private key will be checked.
+In this case, we check the private key each time the `FrontController` class is instantiated.
-Of course, the class must be encoded in IonCube or similar encoder to prevent checker removal.
+Of course, the class must be encoded in IonCube or similar encoder to prevent removing the checker.